ivanolong/ID-Assignment-1/README.md

 Media
 The photos used in this site were screenshots by me Acknowledgements
-I received inspiration for this project from this video https://www.youtube.com/watch?v=480nHrkwwHE
+I received inspiration for this project from my friend